Request to Join

 has invited you to join this group

 Angela Castellanos is a pediatric hospitalist and was an editorial fellow at the NEJM from 2018-2019.
 She is interested in medical communication and working with underserved communities.
 She produces a pediatric primary care podcast series geared toward Spanish-speaking families called "Las Doctoras Recomiendan", funded by an advocacy grant from the American Academy of Pediatrics.

 Angela is an endocrinologist and PhD candidate at Flinders Medical Centre and Flinders Univeristy, Australia.
 Angela recieved her medical degree from the University of Adelaide, and masters of public health from the University of Sydney.
 Her clinical and research interests are in the areas of glucocorticoid and cardiovascular endocrinology and diabetes medicine.
 She was a 2019/19 NEJM Editorial Fellow.

 Mike is a cardiology fellow at Beth Israel Deaconess Medical Center and a former 2017-2018 NEJM Editorial Fellow.
 He graduated from Harvard Medical School and completed his internal medicine training at BIDMC.

 Rebecca is a hospitalist at Weill Cornell Medicine/New York Presbyterian Hospital and was a 2016-2017 NEJM Editorial Fellow.
-She graduated from Columbia University College of Physicians and Surgeons in 2013 and completed internal medicine residency at Massachusetts General Hospital in 2016, then worked as a hospitalist at Mass General from 2016-2018.
+She graduated from Columbia University College of Physicians and Surgeons in 2013, completed internal medicine residency at Massachusetts General Hospital from 2013-2016, and worked as a hospitalist at Mass General from 2016-2018.
 Her interests include medical education, quality improvement, patient safety, and health care delivery innovation.